 Developing the NATO cyber defence capability

-Increasing NATO cyber defence capacity
+Increasing NATO's cyber defence capacity

 The NATO School in Oberammergau, Germany conducts cyber defence-related education and training to support Alliance operations, strategy, policy, doctrine and procedures.

 Cooperating with partners

 NATO also works with, among others, the European Union (EU), the United Nations (UN) and the Organization for Security and Co-operation in Europe (OSCE).

 Cooperating with industry

-The NATO Military Authorities (NMA) and NCIA bear the specific responsibilities for identifying the statement of operational requirements, acquisition, implementation and operating of NATO's cyber defence capabilities.
-Allied Command Transformation (ACT) is responsible for the planning and conduct of the annual Cyber Coalition Exercise.
+The Cyber Defence Committee, subordinate to the North Atlantic Council, is the lead committee for political governance and cyber defence policy.
+The NATO Consultation, Command and Control Board constitutes the main committee for consultation on technical and implementation aspects of cyber defence.
+The NATO Military Authorities and the NATO Communications and Information Agency bear specific responsibilities for identifying the statement of operational requirements, acquisition, implementation and operating of NATO's cyber defence capabilities.
+Allied Command Transformation is responsible for the planning and conduct of the annual Cyber Coalition Exercise.